fengjixuchui/EVA/README.md

 *************************************************************************************

 # special thanks for:
-* [hasherezade](https://github.com/hasherezade) - for helping me to in building EVA inside visual studio
+* [hasherezade](https://github.com/hasherezade) - for helping me in building EVA inside visual studio
 * and for the person who posted the decoding way in memory, i forgot where i got it from : | if you are seeing this please reply !